Remembering the Great Rajput warrior, Maharana Pratap of Mewar on his Birth Anniversary . His courage, self-sacrifice & valour will live on forever.

 Know about King Maharana Pratap of Mewar…

-1. The battle of #Haldighati was fought between Mughal Emperor Akbar and Maharana Pratap on June 18, 1576 AD.
+- The battle of Haldighati was fought between Mughal Emperor Akbar and Maharana Pratap on June 18, 1576 AD.
 This battle between Akbar and Maharana Pratap proved to be devastating like the Mahabharata war.

-Our sincere tribute to the great king of Mewar.
-Wishing you all happy Maharana Pratap jayanti.
+My sincere tribute to the great king of Mewar.

 #Homage #Greatwarrior #Mewar #MahaRanaPratap #Udaipur #Rajasthan #India #tribute #Rajput